-Now this was a wierd experience for me, having had a couple of beers at Karpershoek and just generally looking around for a casual late lunch, I find myself gravitating towards the red light district up Woermestraat (sp?) and then taking a short left-hand detour - HA!!!
+Now this was a wierd experience for me, having had a couple of beers at Karpershoek and just generally wandering, looking for a casual late lunch, I find myself gravitating towards the red light district up Warmoesstraat and then taking a short left-hand detour - HA!!!
 (NOTE TO SELF) "Must cut these feet off before they get me into any more trouble"!!!
 Feet are supposed to under the control of the rational LH side of the brain aren't they??

 And there it was - Tibet Restaurant - WOW EXCELLENT!!!
 Despite being the only customer in the place on a weekday, out of season, mid-afternoon, service was great, food delish, absolutely delish!!

 Favorite Dish: Only my first visit, but I can definitely recommend the Khamba Fish, which as the blurb goes: "makes the man stronger and the woman more beautiful" !!!
 Ach, MY woman cannot be more beautiful but I could do with the extra strength ;) Big chunks of meaty white fish (Hake?) cooked in a light sesame seed batter anjd served with a fairly spicy dark, but not too sweet, sauce.

 Washed down with a cup of "Medicine Tea" - Ach, perhaps there IS more to life than Heinekin!!!!